 New loans for house purchases granted by the five largest banks expanded to NT\$55.5 billion in December 2009, but contracted in January and February 2010 (Chart 3.22) before recovering to NT\$51.7 billion in March.
-The interest rate for new mortgages gradually declined and registered 1.64% in December 2009, slightly increased to 1.67% in February

-2010 (Chart 3.22) and dropped back to 1.64% in March.
+The interest rate for new mortgages gradually declined and registered 1.64% in December 2009, slightly increased to 1.67% in February 2010 (Chart 3.22) and dropped back to 1.64% in March.

-Outstanding loans for house purchases and house refurbishments granted by banks39 continued to expand to NT\$5.71 trillion at the end of 2009, and further increased by 0.13% for the first two months of 2010 with annual growth rate of 4.35%.
+Outstanding loans for house purchases and house refurbishments granted by banks39 continued to expand to NT\$5.71 trillion at the end of 2009, and further increased by 0.13% for the first two months of 2010 with an annual growth rate of 4.35%.
 Construction loans kept shrinking for the first three quarters of 2009 but climbed to NT\$1.03 trillion as of the end of December, and further increased by 0.91% for the first two months of 2010 with a negative annual growth of -2.55% (Chart 3.23).

-In view of high housing prices in certain areas and excessive concentration in real estate-related loans, the CBC has adopted a series of targeted prudential measures since October 2009 to further enhance financial stability, including: requiring banks to enhance their risk management of real estate-related loans; signaling that the CBC will take asset prices into account in its monetary policy; requesting the Bankers
+In view of high housing prices in certain areas excessive concentration and in real estate-related loans, the CBC has adopted a series of targeted prudential measures since October 2009 to further enhance financial stability, including: requiring banks to enhance their risk management of real estate-related loans; signaling that the CBC will take asset prices into account in its monetary policy; requesting the Bankers Association of the Republic of China to remind borrowers regarding the risk of repayment and that effective interest rates will increase as soon as grace periods expire; as well as urging banks to strengthen risk management on loans to real estate investors in certain areas.
+The policies have delivered positive effects with the cooperation of banks through adjusting their mortgage policies regarding loan to value ratios, interest rates and grace periods.